 Now that you have your list ready, start searching for potential web design agency partners.
 Search for agencies in your local area and nationwide, especially if you want a partner that is experienced in a certain industry like dental or legal.

-Apps like Slack and Skype have has made it easier to collaborate and communicate with people across the state or across the country.
+Apps like Zoom and Google Meet have made it easier to collaborate and communicate with people across the state or across the country.
 Even if you end up choosing a web design agency near you, it’s worth seeing what is out there so you can assess experience, portfolios, services offered, and agency culture.

 3. Review Experience, Agency Culture, and Portfolios